• Facebook

 Salisbury Steak!

 So, for the longest time the words “Salisbury” and “Steak” conjured up images for me of those TV dinners that used to come in foil trays.
 You know, the ones that had different sections for the mashed potatoes, the peas and carrots, and the Salisbury Steak?
-And so it has taken me years to shake my skepticism regarding Salisbury Steak, which is totally unfair to the non-TV-dinner form of Salisbury Steak, because as it turns out, when you make it yourself it is a warm and wonderful plate of hearty deliciousness.

 According to The Internet, Salisbury Steak was invented by a doctor named (yup) Salisbury back in 1897, who thought folks should be eating a high protein, low carb diet.
 I think it’s safe to say he probably didn’t live long enough to see his healthy invention become one of the superstars of TV dinners, which is probably a good thing.
-But it made me even more eager to give this recipe a fair shake, because as it turns out when you make it with all good fresh ingredients, it not only tastes good but it’s pretty good for you as well.

-I made this with my own ground beef (and wait!
+Forget all you remember about TV dinners, and give this dreamy salisbury steak recipe a whirl!
+It's good enough for even a dinner party table.
+Click to Tweet I made this with my own ground beef (and wait!
 Before you run away, if you have a food processor and 5 extra minutes you can do it too!
 Click here for all the info.)
 And you can certainly use regular ground beef if you want to.
 One way or the other, mix it up with some fresh breadcrumbs, an egg, some tomato paste and a little salt and pepper and form it into those oval shapes you remember.
 (Why the oval shapes?
 I have no idea.)
-Before you cook the burgers, saute up some onions until they are soft and golden.
-Then cook the steaks and set them aside.

 The last very vital step is to make that gravy up there, which you cook up in that same skillet out of some beef broth, a little cornstarch and the pan drippings.
 Very easy and essential to the whole Salisbury Steak Experience.